BC-SECURITY/Long-Live-The-Empire/Exercise 1 - Installation/Exercise 1.md

 <img width="315" alt="image" src="https://github.com/BC-SECURITY/Empire/assets/20302208/2faad832-29a8-4e4e-9044-3d992e440fdf">

 # Starting Empire
 Empire comes pre-built with a server and client.
 The server manages all aspects of Empire, while the client is a command line tool for connecting to Empire.
-The client is considered the old method for using Empire and Starkiller is the recommend and preferred method of using Empire.
+The client is considered the old method for using Empire and Starkiller is the recommended and preferred method of using Empire.

 ## Help Menu
 ```